Post Updated on February 19, 2020

 Give yourself fewer options for distraction by deleting apps you don’t use, emails you don’t need, and bookmarks you aren’t going to read.

 Maybe you’ve been feeling a little lethargic from your food choices lately.
 If so, try adding in more of the good stuff – think fruit smoothies with spinach, a hearty salad for lunch, and a big ol’ pile of veggies as a side for dinner.
 Sometimes we immediately try to cut things out when we’re trying to get healthier, but adding things in is a much better approach in my opinion.

 Give yourself some words of encouragement, even if it feels silly (trust me, I know it does).
 I like to write mine out on notecards and read them each morning before I get out of bed.
 Think about what you struggle with and turn them into positive statements.
 Here are some ideas:

 - I have everything I already need

-- I am a unique and interesting
+- I am unique and interesting

 8. Freshen up your desk space.

-I recently rearranged by entire desk space at work, and it's amazing how a little change can increase your productivity tenfold.
-Give your area a clean down (try this Puracy Natural Multi-Surface Cleaner), move things around, and get rid of any clutter you don't need.
+I recently rearranged my entire desk space at work, and it’s amazing how a little change can increase your productivity tenfold.
+Give your area a clean down (try this Puracy Natural Multi-Surface Cleaner), move things around, and get rid of any clutter you don’t need.
 I also recommend keeping a room mist like this one to freshen up your area whenever you need to.